itsjusttriz/faq/README.md

-# Moderation Resources
+# Documentational Resources
-Various resources for moderation purposes
+Various resources for management purposes.
-> "This is a read-only archive purposed for storing text, alone." - Triz
+> "This is a read-only archive purposed for storing text, alone." - itsjusttriz